ppsreejith/react-native-camera-tflite/docs/Recipes.md

 ## Stop Face Detection/Barcode Detection/Text Recognition

-You can use a state variable and use it to determine if you want to turn on or off face detection/barcode detection/text recognition.
+You can use a state variable and use it to determine if you want to turn on or off face detection/barcode detection/text recognition/model processing.

 Example:
 ```